 Dr. Elizabeth Saewyc

-Students in the Master of Health Leadership and Policy (MHLP) programs broaden their professional knowledge in one of two areas — seniors care or clinical education — in the School of Nursing, while strengthening their leadership, management and business skills in courses taught with the UBC Sauder School of Business.
+Students in the Master of Health Leadership and Policy (MHLP) programs broaden their professional knowledge in one of two areas — seniors care or clinical education — in the School of Nursing, while strengthening their leadership, management and business skills in courses taught with UBC Sauder’s Robert H. Lee Graduate School.

 The MHLP in Seniors Care and the MHLP in Clinical Education were created in response to pressing needs in the community.
 For example, the Seniors Care program responds to the increasing demand for people with clinical and policy expertise in geriatric care and the need for programs designed specifically for the growing numbers of Baby Boomers who are now retiring.
 The situation is made more challenging as people are living longer, often with more complex health conditions.